furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 * Python 3.7 or higher version (please refer to :any:`SetupPython` for setting Python environment)
 * pip latest version

-In order to use Python SDK, kernel driver, firmware, and runtime library must be installed (please refer to :ref:`FuriosaAI SDK Required Packages <RequiredPackages>`)
+In order to use Python SDK, kernel driver, firmware, and runtime library must be installed (refer to :ref:`FuriosaAI SDK Required Packages <RequiredPackages>` for installation)

 .. _SetupPython: